Neumi/OpticalFlowA3080ArduinoProcessing/README.md

 Then you can try the Processing code.
 The only problem might occour at the serial port at line 21.
 Try different ports.

+If you like this project feel free to buy me a coffee! https://ko-fi.com/Buttons/Buy/1669O9K1BCOA

 Best regards :),

 Neumi